 Always know your laundry room is safe and efficient.
-The LintAlert® connects via Wi-Fi and monitors the dryer exhaust system for problems.
+The LintAlert® dryer vent monitor connects via Wi-Fi and evaluates the dryer duct exhaust system for problems.
 As lint naturally builds up over time, LED indicators progressively illuminate to show how efficiently your dryer is operating.
-When restriction becomes dangerous, an alarm is triggered.
+When dryer vent restriction becomes dangerous, an alarm is triggered.
 While it may be obvious that maintaining an efficient exhaust system can save money on utility bills, it’s important to know that airflow restriction can create a very real fire hazard.

 Airflow Restriction Causes Dryer Fires